tantangula/rise-widget-hello-world/README.md

 The errors I was talking about earlier will happen when you get to "gulp build"

-Now that the widget is built, you can use the widget by either hosting the widget folder on a server or by using the Rise Vision preview app described below.
+Now that the widget is built, you can use the widget by either hosting the widget folder on a server and creating a custom gadget in the Rise Vision dashboard or by using the Rise Vision preview app described below.

 ##Widget Development Environment